|

 end.
 They are impossible to understand

 by analysis.”
-Independence,
+Independence, invariance, and

-strongly interrelated.
-By equivalence
+interrelated.
+By equivalence we mean

-capacity or ability.
-Although each
+ability.
+Although each part may be

-local safety or buffering of some kind and their individual output is
+buffering of some kind and their individual output is considered to be their

-considered to be their mean output with no allowance for statistical
+mean output with no allowance for statistical variation.
+Dependence, variance, and

-strongly interrelated.
-By
+interrelated.
+By inequivalence we mean

-relative capacity or ability than others within the system.
-Although each entity may be serially
+ability than others within the system.

-coupled to others they are dependent whether buffered or not, and their
+dependent whether buffered or not, and their individual output is variable

-individual output is variable within the bounds of statistical variation (and
+within the bounds of statistical variation (and then some as well – things

-then some as well – things that go “bump” in the night).
+that go “bump” in the night).
 It is important to take care to remember also that

 the terms “constraint” and “non-constraint” don’t occur in the reductionist